blackroytech/blackroytech.github.io/README.md

 Hello!
 My name is Eboni and I started attending Southern New Hampshire University in 2023 to complete my degree in Computer Science.
 Thtoughout the progam I have learned a variety of programming langua

 ### ePortfolio Summary
-I selected one artifact,CS 360: Mobile Architecture and Programming, to demonstrate my technical and professional skills that aligned with the five course outcomes across these three specific catgories:
+I selected one artifact, CS 360: Mobile Architecture and Programming, to demonstrate my technical and professional skills that aligned with the five course outcomes across these three specific catgories:
  * Software Design and Engineering
  * Algorithms and Data Structures
  * Databases

+The **first enhancement**

+The **second enhancement**

+The **third enhancement**

 ### Course Outcomes